HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 10. When applicable, save all custom files (application and theme EAR files, WAR files) to an external or shared drive, for later use when importing to the target environment.

-11. Validate if you have any custom Dynacaches, URLs, JVM Environment Parameters or other custom WebSphere configuration.
+11. Validate if you have any custom DynaCaches, URLs, JVM Environment Parameters, or other custom WebSphere configuration.

-If you are not sure what customizations were applied you can leverage the comparison tool WebSphere Configuration Comparison Tool.
+    If you are not sure what customizations were applied, you can use the [WebSphere Configuration Comparison Tool](https://github.com/IBM/websphere-cct).
-For more details, see [WebSphere Configuration Comparison Tool](https://github.com/IBM/websphere-cct).

 ## Import the source HCL Portal server